SF-monkey/sf-monkey.github.io/source/_posts/R-Shiny-First-Touch.md

 Also, users should be able to switch to some other databases of their choices, like the Canada Min/Max Temperature database.
 I will be updating this Shiny App, if I have time...

+Update:
+Apr/04/2019
+Added 2nd page for users to interact with Temperature data.
+Province/City selection supported.
+Added 3rd page for a short project description.

 If you are interested, feel free to get the code and all the data tables from my [repo](https://github.com/SaferSky/Shiny-ClimateChange).